machines-in-motion/mpi_cmake_modules/doc/doxygen.md

 ## Usage

-In order to use this macro one obviously needs to depend on this package through a `find_package` or using `catkin` components.
+In order to use this macro one obviously needs to depend on this package through a `find_package`.
-Once the dependency is found the following macro needs to be added to the CMakelists.txt:
+Once the dependency is found **ONE** of the following macro needs to be added to the CMakelists.txt:

-    build_doxygen_documentation()
+    # to build the doxygen html
+    add_sphinx_documentation()
+    # to build the sphinx html
+    add_doxygen_documentation()
+    # to build both
+    add_documentation()

-This macro is idle by default.
+These macro are idle by default.
 To activate it one need to pass the following CMake argument:

-    catkin build --cmake-args -DGENERATE_DOCUMENTATION=ON
+    colcon build --ament-cmake-args -DGENERATE_DOCUMENTATION=ON

 The macro will generate a specific target using the name of the project for unicity.
-The documentation is located in:
+The documentations are located in:

-    workspace/devel/share/<project name>/doc/html/
+    workspace/install/<project name>/share/docs/doxygen/html/
+    workspace/install/<project name>/share/docs/sphinx/html/

-In order to visual the built documentation with firefox please run:
+In order to visualise the built documentation with firefox please run:

-    firefox workspace/devel/share/<project name>/doc/html/index.html
+    firefox workspace/install/<project name>/share/docs/doxygen/html/index.html

 ## Writting a documentation